-24 MATCH OFFENCES
+26 MATCH OFFENCES

-24.1 Order Off Rule
+26.1 Order Off Rule

-24.1.1 Yellow Card
+26.1.1 Yellow Card

-- (A) Subject to Rule 24.1.1(B), a player who commits a Reportable Offence may be ordered from the field of play by an Umpire under a yellow card. - (B) At the discretion of the field Umpire, the Player ordered from the field under a yellow card may be reported. - (C) A Player ordered off under a yellow card is; - (i) required to leave the playing area immediately through the interchange area; - (ii) not permitted to resume playing in the Match for an amount of time equivalent to one quarter of consecutive playing minutes, excluding breaks between quarters.
+- (A) Subject to Rule 26.1.1(B), a player who commits a Reportable Offence may be ordered from the field of play by an Umpire under a yellow card. - (B) A player who is reported by a field umpire or field umpires for a breach of the Laws of the Game may be ordered from the field of play for a period equivalent to one quarter of the match.
+In this instance, an Umpire will hold up a yellow card.
+At the discretion of the field Umpire, the Player may not be reported. - (C) At the discretion of the field Umpire, the Player ordered from the field under a yellow card may be reported. - (D) A Player ordered off under a yellow card is;

+- (i) required to leave the playing area immediately through the interchange area; - (ii) not permitted to resume playing in the Match for an amount of time equivalent to one quarter of consecutive playing minutes, excluding breaks between quarters.